andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 I slide right up to my phone, dust off the snow, and turn back on The Last Revel.
 Hell yeah.

+I'm blasting tunes, I'm ripping turns, I'm feeling vibes.

-Plus now I won't get lost.
+But most importantly, now I won't get lost.

 <h4 class="article-subheader">Where the Hell Am I?</h4>
+I thought I was headed for the Four Points Lodge for some lunch and a mid-day brewski.
+So why in the world am I at the bottom of the Pony Express lift?

 Dramatic cut to Steamboat Springs one week prior.
 Whereas Arapahoe Basin was the last stop on my Colorado sojourn, Steamboat is my first.
 As someone